 locate & LABEL emotions

-The urge or surge of emotion is ramping up and increasing in activation.
+The surge of emotion or urge is ramping up and increasing in activation.
 This fight-or-flight response results in cortisol and adrenaline levels increasing, more rapid heartbeat, thought quickening, and many other physiological effects.

-For beginner Urge Surfers, the Peak may hit hard.
-It may feel like a smack of 'shut-down,' disassociation, powerless, and even fogginess.
+For beginner Surfers, the Peak may hit hard.
+It may feel like a smack of 'shut-down,' intense pressure (as if an elephant is sitting on your chest), impending doom, heartbreak, emptiness, disassociation, frozen, 'caged-in,' powerlessness, and even fogginess.

-With experience, you will allow the ebb and flow of painful emotions, the Peak will begin to feel smooth and perhaps slightly euphoric.
-Enjoy the ride and know you will soon feel grounded, safe and empowered as deactivation naturally unfolds.
+With experience, you will learn to allow the ebb and flow of painful emotions, and the Peak will begin to feel smooth and perhaps slightly euphoric for about 90 seconds.
+Enjoying the ride lets your nervous system know that all is well and safe, and thus, it calms.
+With this, you will soon feel grounded, safe and empowered as deactivation naturally unfolds.

 allow for ebb & flow